jeremycg/pythoncourse/_posts/2016-01-29-appliedsyllabus.md

 *	Reading, displaying and exporting csv files
 *	Subsetting, functions and methods on dataframes

-### Lesson 5: NumPy and Pandas 2
+### Lesson 6: NumPy and Pandas 2

 *	Reshaping, pivoting and aggregating using Pandas
 *	Advanced data munging
 * Tidy and untidy data

-### Lesson 6: Work flow

-* Working on remote servers
-*	Working with SQL
-*	Script organization and modules
-*	Jupyter Notebooks

-### Lesson 7: Statistics in Python

-*	Linear and non-linear models, hypothesis tests, ANOVA, Clustering
-*	Methods available in SciPy, NumPy and scikit packages

-### Lesson 8: Graphing and data Visualization
+### Lesson 7: Plotting and Regression

 *	Matplotlib/Seaborn, Pandas plotting, ggplot for Python
 *	Saving, embedding and using plots
+* Statsmodels module
+* Linear Regression and ANOVA

-### Lesson 9: Reproducible Research in Python
+### Lesson 8: Advanced Stats

-*	git and MarkDown
+* Logistic regression and GLMs
+* Linear Optimization
-* Make and Pydoit
+* Clustering
-*	Profiling, debugging and unit testing

-### Lesson 10: Machine Learning and scikit-learn
+### Lesson 9: Machine Learning and scikit-learn

 * Introduction to sci-kit-learn
 *	Data formats and methods
 *	Unsupervised clustering example – kmeans

+### Lesson 10: Work Flow

+* Working on remote servers
+*	Working with SQL
+*	Script organization and modules
+*	Jupyter Notebooks